LukasPaulun/Theoretical-Neuroscience-2/README.md

 ## Theoretical-Neuroscience-2
 Repository for the course Theoretical Neuroscience 2 by Jochen Triesch.

-Contains three modules:
+### Modules in lib/
   - neurons.py
   - synapses.py
   - devices.py

 Example of features:
   - create populations of neurons with regular or Poisson spike behavior
   - create current generators